kingluddite/web-dev-notes/full-stack/meteor/meteor-react-udemy/meteor/17-flexbox-styling.md

 }
 ```

-Now they wrap.
+Yay!
+Now they wrap!

 ## Next Improvement
-Make the space inbetween cards more consistent
+Make the space in-between cards more consistent

 ```css
 .employee-list {